carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 plugin that does amazon s3 publishing:

-each time you deploy or cache an artifact into your nexus, this same artifact is also published to the aws s3 bucket
+each time you deploy or cache an artifact into your nexus, that artifact is also published to the aws s3 bucket;

-additionally, plugin runs a task on schedule which ensures that pre-existing artifacts are also published
+additionally, plugin runs a task on schedule which ensures that pre-existing artifacts are also published;

 ### repo